Kotlin/dataframe/docs/reference.md

 df1.join(df2) { origin.match(right.city) }
 df1.join(df2) { origin match right.city } // infix form
 ```
-To match columns with equal names just reference column in first `DataFrame`
+To match columns with equal names just use column from the first `DataFrame`
 ```kotlin
 df1.join(df2) { city }
 df1.join(df2) { firstName and lastName }
 ```
-If `columnMatches` expression is ommited, all columns with equal names are used for matching
+If `columnMatches` is ommited, all columns with matching names are used

 ```
 df1